rkalz/CS334/project_2/README.txt

 Cookies would then be updated, and the appropriate action would be made based on the response (retry redirect, return None, return the HTML response)

+HTML Handler: HTML Handler recieved any HTML given to it's parsing functions and sorted through it to extract all the links and the flags.
+It then returned an array of each which allowed the program to function.

 Difficulties:
 HTTP Handler: There were several difficulties involved with writing the HTTP handler.
 With the original Flask(?) server, without headers, the request would be sent in chunks, meaning the first chunk would arrive without the authenticity